Offense carries Freeport baseball past Highlands

 “We didn't play well against Hampton, and we knew it,” Carr said.
 “But it still was a close game until late.
 (Monday) was good to put that loss behind them.”

 Furlong went the distance to earn his second win of the season.
 He ended the game just shy of the PIAA-imposed 100-pitch limit for a single game.
 In 98 pitches, Furlong, who threw 39 pitches through the first two innings, gave up nine hits, struck out eight and walked none.
-He surrendered only two hits over the final five innings, induced a pair of double plays and benefitted from error-free defense.
+He surrendered only two hits over the final five innings, induced a pair of double plays and benefited from error-free defense.

 “It was great to see Sean keep his head,” Carr said.
 “It took a lot of guts to settle down and stay within himself.
 He was throwing up zeros while the offense came back.”